eoeefosa/typescript-setup/README.md

- **complete guide** for setting up a TypeScript project with Express:
+ **Complete guide** for setting up a TypeScript project with Express:

 ---